 National Hospital Ambulatory Medical Care Survey

 The National Hospital Ambulatory Medical Care Survey (NHAMCS) Emergency Department (ED) Component is conducted by the National Center for Health Statistics.
 NHAMCS-ED collects data on ambulatory care visits to hospital emergency departments.
-Data are abstracted or electronically extracted from medical records by U.S. Census Bureau field representatives.
+Data are abstracted from medical records by U.S. Census Bureau field representatives.
 Patient characteristics collected include age, sex, race, ethnicity, and expected source of payment.
 Visit characteristics collected include reasons for visit, diagnoses, tests and procedures, medications, providers seen, and disposition.
 Data are also collected on selected hospital characteristics, such as trauma level and electronic health record capabilities.
 Annual data collection began in 1992.

 The survey is a nationally representative sample of in-person visits to EDs in non-Federal, short-stay, and general hospitals.
-NHAMCS uses a four-stage probability sample design, involving samples of geographic primary sampling units (PSUs); hospitals within PSUs; EDs; and patient visits to EDs.
+NHAMCS uses a four-stage probability sample design involving samples of geographic primary sampling units (PSUs), hospitals within PSUs, EDs, and patient visits to EDs.

-For background information, see
+For background information, see:

 McCaig, L. F., & McLemore, T. (1994).
 Plan and operation of the National Hospital Ambulatory Medical Care Survey.
 Vital and Health Statistics 1(34).
 National Center for Health Statistics. https://www.cdc.gov/nchs/data/series/sr_01/sr01_034acc.pdf.